arinaa77/arinaa77/README.md

 </p>

 <p align="center">
-💡🌐 I thrive on leveraging technology to solve complex problems and drive impactful projects, and I’m excited to connect with professionals who share my enthusiasm for innovation and technology.
+💡🌐 I thrive on leveraging technology to solve complex problems and drive impactful projects, and I’m excited to connect with professionals who share my enthusiasm for innovation and technology.<br>
 🩵 Let’s inspire and learn from each other! 🩵
 </p>